Machine learning in marketing automation is already here—and it’s here to stay.

 Here are some key challenges:

 Machine learning systems are complex: The complexity of machine learning systems can pose significant challenges, particularly for those who lack expertise in data science.
-It's not just about integrating a new tool into your existing software stack; it's about understanding the logic behind machine learning models and natural language processing and how they can be trained and optimized.
+It's not just about integrating marketing software into your existing tech stack; it's about understanding the logic behind machine learning models and natural language processing and how they can be trained and optimized.
 In many cases, this might require hiring new talent or investing in training for existing employees.

 Data collection poses risks: Machine learning models are only as good as the data they are trained on.
 Collecting high-quality, relevant data can be a significant challenge.
 Also, with the rise of regulations like the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA), marketers need to be cautious about how they collect and use customer data.